 Regular stalls at Old Petrie Town include ‘Coes Cottage’ – known as the place to find that special little gift for the person that has everything.
 ‘The Classic Shed Shop’ has everything you need to decorate your man cave or garden.
-‘The Little Dress Shop’ has affordable clothing for all occasions and there is a fantastically stocked second hand book store to enjoy.
-Along with the stalls selling their antiques and vintage curiosities, there are old pottery and blacksmith buildings where you can see how people worked the trade in times gone by.
+‘The Little Dress Shop’ has affordable clothing for all occasions and there is a fantastically stocked second-hand book store to enjoy.
+Along with the stalls selling their antiques and vintage curiosities, there are old pottery and blacksmith buildings where you can see how people worked the trade-in times gone by.

-For all you music buffs, an on site cafe called ‘The Rock And Roll Emporium’ is adorned with old posters of James Dean, Elvis Presley and the like along with old school jukeboxes and plenty of records to sift through.
+For all you music buffs, an on-site cafe called ‘The Rock And Roll Emporium’ is adorned with old posters of James Dean, Elvis Presley and the like along with old school jukeboxes and plenty of records to sift through.

-A steam train museum is on site for those interested in the development of the railway system, and once a month you can even take a ride.
+A steam train museum is on-site for those interested in the development of the railway system, and once a month you can even take a ride.
 Along with this museum, probably the most popular tourist attraction is the ‘Pine Rivers Shire Museum’.
 Highlighting the ways of early settlers and the local history, there is also remnants of a World War II army camp.
-If you are travelling with children, they will be happily entertained in the interactive room with various physics experiments to play with.
+If you are traveling with children, they will be happily entertained in the interactive room with various physics experiments to play with.

 Old Petrie Town is a jewel in the crown for history and antiques.
-A fascinating journey in an awe inspiring setting.
+A fascinating journey in an awe-inspiring setting.
 Public transport from the local train station is not available so it is handy to have your own car or book a taxi.
 Even better, add it to the list of places to stay by checking into the hotel within the grounds.